Convolutional and Deep Learning based techniques for Time Series Ordinal Classification: Acknowledgment

 \ifCLASSOPTIONcaptionsoff

 \fi

-\begin{IEEEbiography}[{ }]{Rafael Ayllón-Gavilán} received the BSc degree in Computer Science in 2021 and the MSc degree in Artificial Intelligence in 2022.
+\begin{IEEEbiography}[{ }]{\\Rafael Ayllón-Gavilán} received the BSc degree in Computer Science in 2021 and the MSc degree in Artificial Intelligence in 2022.
 He is currently pursuing the PhD degree in Computer Science at the University of Córdoba.
-His current research concerns the time series classification domain, addressing the ordinal case together with its possible real-world applications. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{David Guijo-Rubio} received the PhD degree in Computer Science from the University of Córdoba (UCO), Spain, in 2021.
-He is working as a Postdoctoral Researcher at both UCO and University of East Anglia (UK).
-His current interests include ordinal classification, pattern recognition and different tasks applied to time series (classification -nominal and ordinal, clustering and regression). \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Pedro A. Gutiérrez} (M'07-SM'15) received the PhD degree in Computer Science and Artificial Intelligence from the University of Granada, Spain, in 2009.
-He is currently a Full Professor of Computer Science at University of Córdoba, Spain.
-His research interests are in the areas of supervised learning and ordinal classification.
-He serves on the Editorial board of the IEEE Transaction on Neural Networks and Learning Systems and on the organisation of several computational intelligence conferences. \end{IEEEbiography} \begin{IEEEbiography} [{ }]{Anthony Bagnall} received the PhD degree in Computer Science from the University of East Anglia (UEA), UK in 2001.
-He is currently a Full Professor of Computer Science at UEA, where he leads the time series machine learning group.
-His primary research interest is in time series machine learning, with a historic focus on classification, but more recently looking at clustering and regression.
-He has a side interest in ensemble design. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{César Hervás-Martínez} (M'07-SM'14) received the PhD in Ma\-the\-ma\-tics from the University of Seville, Spain, in 1986.
-He is currently a Full Professor of Computer Science at University of Córdoba, Spain, leading the AYRNA reseach group.
+His current research concerns the time series classification domain, addressing the ordinal case together with its possible real-world applications. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{\\David Guijo-Rubio} (M'23) received the PhD degree in Computer Science from the University of Córdoba, Spain, in 2021.
+He is currently working as an Assistant Professor at the University of Córdoba.
+His current interests include different tasks applied to time series (classification --nominal and ordinal--, clustering, and regression). \end{IEEEbiography} \begin{IEEEbiography}[{ }]{\\Pedro A. Gutiérrez} (M'07-SM'15) received the PhD degree in Computer Science from the University of Granada, Spain, in 2009.
+He is currently a Full Professor at University of Córdoba.
+His research interests are supervised learning and ordinal classification.
+He serves on the Editorial board of the IEEE Transaction on Neural Networks and Learning Systems. \end{IEEEbiography} \begin{IEEEbiography} [{ }]{\\Anthony Bagnall} received the PhD degree in Computer Science from the University of East Anglia, in 2001.
+He is currently a Full Professor at University of Southampton, UK.
+His primary research interest is in time series machine learning, with focus on classification, but more recently looking at clustering and regression.
+He has a side interest in ensemble design. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{\\César Hervás-Martínez} (M'07-SM'14) received the PhD in Ma\-the\-ma\-tics from the University of Seville, Spain, in 1986.
+He is currently a Full Professor of Computer Science at University of Córdoba, Spain, leading the AYRNA research group.
 His current research interests include neural networks, evolutionary computation, and the modelling of natural systems. \end{IEEEbiography}